collapsed-stacks/startups/questions/9378/should-i-work-for-a-startup-that-is-too-confident-about-their-concept-without-an.md

 - tagged: `tech-company`, `startup-costs`, `lean-startup`, `customer-development`
 - score: 4

-<p>Recently, a startup contacted me in order that I build their mobile application based on a new concept.</p>
+Recently, a startup contacted me in order that I build their mobile application based on a new concept.

-<p>They mainly want to offer me 2% of the company (some parts) and 20K (dollars) to build their whole app. </p>
+They mainly want to offer me 2% of the company (some parts) and 20K (dollars) to build their whole app.

-<p>As an experienced developer, I estimated their project to one year for all introduced features to be achieved. </p>
+As an experienced developer, I estimated their project to one year for all introduced features to be achieved.

-<p><strong>The issue:</strong> </p>
+**The issue:**

-<p>I'm not really convinced about the concept, although a pretty interesting one.<br>
+I'm not really convinced about the concept, although a pretty interesting one.
-So I judge 2% as being a "joke" for being the unique FullStack developer on this kind of complex project.</p>
+So I judge 2% as being a "joke" for being the unique FullStack developer on this kind of complex project.

-<p><strong>I like to work based on Lean Startup philosophy.</strong> </p>
+**I like to work based on Lean Startup philosophy.**

-<p>But they told me: "We don't want anyone to steal our idea, so we won't share it to anyone except you and us.
-We KNOW that many people all over countries would LOVE AND USE our product as soon as the app is released".  </p>
+But they told me: "We don't want anyone to steal our idea, so we won't share it to anyone except you and us.
+We KNOW that many people all over countries would LOVE AND USE our product as soon as the app is released".

-<p>They don't want to hear about validated learning, the quick user feedbacks, main startups reasons for failure etc.<br>
+They don't want to hear about validated learning, the quick user feedbacks, main startups reasons for failure etc.
-They are in the myth that a great idea in THEIR mind = a great success. </p>
+They are in the myth that a great idea in THEIR mind = a great success.

-<p>How should I behave?<br>
+How should I behave?
-Would anyone here cancel this kind of offer? </p>
+Would anyone here cancel this kind of offer?

 ## Answer 9379